Texas Tech University

 Research Interests

 Inflammation is a crucial component of many diseases, regardless of whether they are caused by autoimmunity like lupus, pathogenic microbes like Streptococcus pyogenes, tumors, or even particles and chemicals.
-Inflammation is also necessary to develop robust responses to vaccines.
-This inflammation depends on the response of macrophages and other innate immune cells to pathogenic conditions.
+This inflammation depends on cellular structures and key function of cells, including macrophages and other innate immune cells, to respond to the pathogenic conditions.
+My lab uses cellular and molecular approaches to understanding two aspects of inflammation: cellular resistance to pore-forming toxins, and control of inflammation by the macrophage-secreted endonuclease Dnase1L3.

 Selected Publications